“Testing can show the presence of bugs, but not their absence.” [Edsger W. Dijkstra]

 create your own log messages and store them automatically in sheet Workflow and in log file “My Application Version 1.0_Logfile_yyyymmdd.log” in subfolder Logs.

 Please note that I got the initial code for this class from Cliff G. in 2009 which I enhanced later on.
 Cliff used his class mainly for testing.
-I found it very helpful to create an audit trail.
-Recently I added version information and system / Excel settings to quickly find out differences between user environments.
+I found it very helpful to create an audit trail and to let a program explain in detail each and every execution step if required.
+Furthermore I added version information and system / Excel settings to quickly find out differences between user environments.
 With this logger I also use to measure simple runtimes of each SQL database query which I invoke from Excel, for example with a code such as:

 'Glogger is declared in module LoggerFactory and set in Sub auto_open()